 Construction of Phase II, an additional 30,000 square feet of office and lab space, was completed in August of 2014.
 The BTBC Main Facility has since reached approximately ninety-seven percent (97%) occupancy, which is about two years ahead of projections.
-The BTBC has begun planning for Phase III, which will likely include 8-10 new companies and current tenant companies seeking to expand.
-The BTBC's long term goal is the development of a technology park on KU's West Campus.
+The BTBC has begun planning for Phase III, which will likely include 12-18 companies and is estimated to produce 200-250 jobs.
+The BTBC's long term goal is the development of a research and business park on KU's West Campus.